 AP exams are among the most challenging standardized tests high school students will face.
-These marathon tests usually cover an entire year worth of information.
+These marathon tests usually cover an entire year’s worth of information.
 The sheer volume of knowledge required means that students should prepare for these exams carefully and thoroughly.
-Check out our Ultimate AP Exam Prep Study Planner (Coming Soon!) to get started creating your AP exam study plan.

 What do I need to think about when planning for AP exam prep?